Draft global technical strategy for malaria (2016-2030)

 The WHO Global Malaria Programme is coordinating the development of a global technical strategy for malaria (GTS).
 It will articulate the vision and goals for malaria over the next decade and bring together current policy recommendations in a comprehensive, evidence-based strategy for WHO Member States to use in developing their own strategies, wherever they are along the pathway to elimination.

 The consultation process

 The global technical strategy is being developed through an inclusive, country-driven approach.
 Based on a foundation of existing strategies, it will include input from consultations with WHO Regions, international experts and country programmes.
-A series of regional consultations were held between March and June 2014 and a public web consultation is now open until 15 August 2014.
+A series of regional consultations were held between March and June 2014 as well as a public web consultation which closed on 15 August 2014.

 Purpose of the global technical strategy